Bulgarian banger 'Bangaranga' bags country its 1st Eurovision win

 Israel prepared for 'boos'

 Eurovision has long strived to prioritize artistry over political antagonism.
-However, as with the Biennale, Eurovision 2026.
 However, as with the Biennale, Eurovision 2026 found itself at the center of protests related to the war in Gaza.

 Five countries — Iceland, Ireland, the Netherlands, Slovenia and Spain — pulled out between September and December 2025 in protest over event organizer European Broadcasting Union's decision to allow Israel to participate amid the ongoing war in Gaza.